-180. On 11 to 15 June 2015 Mr Singh once again travelled to Dubai and stayed at the Oberoi Hotel.
+- 179. On 11 to 15 June 2015 Mr Singh once again travelled to Dubai and stayed at the Oberoi Hotel.
 Mr Ajay Gupta, Mr Rajesh Gupta and Mr Essa were present in Dubai at the same time.
-Mr Chawla forwarded Mr Singh's confirmation of reservation to Mr Essa.280 On 11 June 2015 - at the same time as this particular Dubai trip - Mr Singh approved payment, which was made on the same day, of a wholly unjustifiable R189 million success fee to Regiments for its role in securing funding in relation to the procurement of 1064 locomotives.281 R122 million of this amount was later laundered to Sahara Computers.282
+Mr Chawla forwarded Mr Singh's confirmation of reservation to Mr Essa.
+On 11 June 2015 at the same time as this particular Dubai trip Mr Singh approved payment, which was made on the same day, of a wholly unjustifiable R189 million success fee to Regiments for its role in securing funding in relation to the procurement of 1064 locomotives.
+R122 million of this amount was later laundered to Sahara Computers. - 180.
+Mr Singh's various trips to Dubai thus give the lie to his denials about his relationship with Mr Essa.
+Mr Singh disputed the authenticity of all the Gupta leaks documents and contended that someone must have fabricated the invoices and emails and that they are not genuine.
+Viewed from the perspective of the evidence overall, his contention is inherently improbable.
+He had no invoices or supporting documentation (such as credit card statements) of his own that confirmed that he paid for his own flights and hotel accommodation. - 181.
+In just over three years, Mr Singh accumulated R19 million in a current bank account as a result of spending virtually none of his remuneration, indicating that he had other sources of money besides his salary.
+The fact that this account was not an interest bearing account obviated his declaring additional income from it in his tax returns.
+Mr Singh maintained that he funded his living expenses from savings held in other bank accounts.

-280 Transnet-05-1785-87; 05-1972-79
+Transnet-05-1785-87; 05-1972-79